eyaler/ediking/README.md

 ### iframe convenience features
 - Prevent iframe from stealing focus on load
-- Have iframe listen to the `Ctrl` keyboard shortcuts
+- Have iframe listen to the global `Ctrl` keyboard shortcuts
 - Add `target="_blank"` to `a` links of different origin, to allow opening from iframe
 - Grab title and favicon from iframe